You’ve found a home in Ohio that you really want to buy. You make an offer contingent on financing.

 The two terms are used interchangeably.

-But if you don’t understand what either term means, let’s do an easy-to-understand overview of the Ohio Contract for Deed process.
+But if you don’t understand what either term means, let’s review the following easy-to-understand overview of the Ohio Contract for Deed process.

 A Simple Description of a Contract for Deed